nice-digital/develop-your-skills/README.md

 `npm test`

 Launches the test runner in the interactive watch mode.
-There are currently no tests for this!
-(To improve) See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### Deployment

 `npm run deploy`

-This app is configured to deploy to [https://nice-digital.github.com/develop-your-skills](a github hosted page)
+This app is configured to deploy to github pages.